truenas/documentation/content/TrueCommand/API/logs/_index.md

 ## API Class: logs
-API call to access the audit logs maintained by the middleware
+API call to access the audit logs maintained by the middleware.

 ## Reference Guide